How (and why) to transpose a dataset

 In step 2: Check & Describe, you can click on the arrow in the left top corner of your table to transpose your data:

 ...you can also click on the button "Swap rows and columns (transpose)" at the bottom of the page:

 In step 3: Visualize, you can transpose the data by clicking on the blue text in the hint that you can find below the chart types:

-Note that if you transpose you will loose setting from step 2 (rounding, etc.)
+Note that if you transpose in step 3, you will lose setting from step 2 (rounding, etc.)

 With a bit of experience using chart types, you will be able to prepare the data accordingly, even in Excel or Google Sheets.